 If I did just say get out calmly, or go outside, he probably would have gone right out.
 But since I was scared and upset that the baby had just been knocked over by the dog, and I yelled get out of the dog, the dog got afraid and then froze up himself instead of doing following the command.

 A lot of us as parents, we have the opportunity to learn that our behavior drives a lot of what happens to our children and we get afraid and upset.

 That will be mirrored in our children and the better we can take care of ourselves, the easier it is to parent when our children are upset because from when the children are upset and I’m not, it’s really easy to do a good job parenting.

 When all of us are upset, the best I can do is fall back on my habits, therefore I intend to make good habits on a daily basis focusing on telling the child what to do, and learning how to be better and better and better.

 This gives us the kind of children we want to be taking care of us when we’re older.

-I hope this is helpful for you today to parenting with love..
-I hope this gives you the chance to be the best parent you can be to feel good about the parenting you are doing, to look at everything, have the courage to look back and say, all the things I’ve done and been through before I’ve taught me very well how to do parenting with love right now.
+I hope this is helpful to you today for parenting with love..
+I hope this gives you the chance to be the best parent you can be to feel good about the parenting you are doing, to look at everything, have the courage to look back and say, all the things I’ve done and been through before I’ve taught myself very well how to do parenting with love right now.

 I trust that when you want some more amazing videos like this show, hit that subscribe button, turn the notifications on if you want to make sure not to miss the video, check your subscription feed for what’s new.

-You can also follow to see the videos on Facebook make sure you hit see first to actually get them in your newsfeed.
+You can also follow to see the videos on Facebook to make sure you hit see first to get them in your newsfeed.

 I love you.
 You’re awesome.
 Thank you for reading every word of this Parenting with Love in Conflict! post.
 I’ll see you in the next one.